ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/struct.md

 Arguments:

-1. `left` - first structure;
+1. `left` - first structure.
-2. `right` - second structure;
+2. `right` - second structure.
-3. `mergeLambda` - _(optional)_ function to merge fields with same name (arguments: field name, Optional field value of the first struct, Optional field value of the second struct); by default, the first structure's field value is used, if present, and the second one's in other cases
+3. `mergeLambda` - _(optional)_ function to merge fields with the same name (arguments: field name, Optional field value of the first struct, Optional field value of the second struct).
+By default, if present, the first structure's field value is used, and the second one's in other cases.

 **Examples**
 ``` yql